d125q/d125q-config/README.md

 ## Installation

-Typically, one would use [Git][git-homepage] to clone the repository and [GNU Stow][stow-homepage] to install it.
+Typically, one would use [Git][git-homepage] to clone the repository and [GNU Stow][gnu-stow-homepage] to install it.
 A simple installation would consist of the following steps:

 ```console
 $ mkdir -p $HOME/stow